jreijn/spring-comparing-template-engines/README.md

 [![Build Status](https://travis-ci.org/jreijn/spring-comparing-template-engines.png?branch=master)](https://travis-ci.org/jreijn/spring-comparing-template-engines)

-This is a demo project to show the differences among several Java template engines in combination with Spring MVC.
+This is a demo project, which accompanied my ["Shoot-out!
+Template engines for the JVM"](http://www.slideshare.net/jreijn/comparing-templateenginesjvm) presentation, which shows the differences among several Java template engines in combination with Spring MVC.
 Template engines used in this project are:

 * JSP + JSTL - v1.2
 * [Freemarker](http://www.freemarker.org) - v2.3.19